-The Superintendent of Public Instruction does not keep track of whether high school students are ready for college, even though most people assume possessing a Washington public high school diploma should mean a young person is prepared for college-level work.
+OSPI does not keep track of whether high school students are ready for college, even though most people assume possessing a Washington public high school diploma should mean a young person is prepared for college-level work.

-8. Make the Superintendent of Public Instruction an appointed office
+8. Make the Superintendent of Public Instruction an Appointed Office

-Every four years Washington voters are asked to elect a Superintendent of Public Instruction, which is just one of nine statewide offices voters must
+Every four years Washington voters are asked to elect a Superintendent of Public Instruction, which is just one of nine statewide offices voters must fill.